 [Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — American Express Blue Cash Preferred, American Express SimplyCash, Chase Freedom.
+You can view the current offers from our partners if available here — American Express Blue Cash Preferred, American Express SimplyCash, Chase Freedom.
 Disclosure: Cards from our partners are mentioned below.]

 All across the country, students and their parents are descending on retailers in order to stock up on all of the necessary school supplies.
 And while stores will be offering all sorts of sales and promotions to attract shoppers, one of the best ways to save money on your back-to-school purchases is to have the right credit card, and to use it strategically to earn the most rewards.